 In the above hypothetical example, the Final Reference Value of the Reference Asset is above its Initial Reference Value, and above the value that would lead to the Maximum Amount per Unit.
 If the Reference Asset increases as per above, the trust would seek to provide unitholders with a percentage return that is the "Capped Return," and the value per unit would be the Maximum Amount per Unit.
-In this scenario, because the Reference Asset has increased by more than 11.92%, the return of the units would underperform the return of a direct investment in the Reference Asset to the extent that it exceeds the Capped Return.
+In this scenario, because the Reference Asset has increased by more than 21.76%, the return of the units would underperform the return of a direct investment in the Reference Asset to the extent that it exceeds the Capped Return, reduced by the trust's fees and expenses.

 In the above hypothetical example, the Final Reference Value of the Reference Asset is above its Initial Reference Value but below the value that would lead to the Maximum Amount per Unit.
-If the Reference Asset increases as per above, the trust would seek to provide unitholders with a percentage return that would equal the percentage increase of the value of the Reference Asset.
-In this scenario, the return of the units would equal the percentage increase of a direct investment in the Reference Asset, reduced by the amount of the trust's fees and expenses.
+If the Reference Asset increases as per above, the trust would seek to provide unitholders with a percentage return that would be a multiple of the percentage increase of the value of the Reference Asset, which we refer to as "Enhanced Participation."
+In this scenario, the return of the units would outperform the percentage increase of a direct investment in the Reference Asset, reduced by the amount of the trust's fees and expenses.